plkpiotr/design-patterns/README.md

 ## <a name="singleton">Singleton</a> [creational] [&#8657;](#list)

-Singleton allows you to have only one instance of a class and provides global access to it.
+Singleton allows you to have only one instance of a class and provide global access to it.

 #### UML diagram: